 My Story

 Originally from Argentina, I got my MS in Astronomy from La Plata National University in 2005 and my PhD in Physics from University of Buenos Aires in 2010.
 During my graduate studies I focused on gravitational field theories and various extensions of General Relativity.
 Afterwards, I continued my work on theoretical physics and cosmology at Brandeis University.
 I joined Harvard-Smithsonian Center for Astrophysics in 2013 to work computational stellar astrophysics.
-In 2018, I became part of the Institute for Applied Computational Science at Harvard University, where I used machine learning algorithms to conduct data driven astrophysical research.
-Currently, I am an astrophysicist at Harvard-Smithsonian Center for Astrophysics, working for NASA's Chandra X-ray Observatory.
+In 2018, I became part of the Institute for Applied Computational Science at Harvard University, where I developed machine learning algorithms to conduct data driven astrophysical research.

 CECILIA GARRAFFO